Jamie Limond BA (Hons) MA MSc HNDip IEng MIET

 Statement

-My artwork is dominated by a heightened sense of mortality, borne out of receiving a devastating diagnosis.
-I investigate the human condition at its fringes, being broken.
-I explore our responses to existence and temporality, considering how these states impact on the human condition.
-Beyond this I am interested in philosophy and how it may help me as an artist to create art that communicates most authentically.
-I am a postgraduate researcher, working towards a doctorate in Fine Art.
+My art is influenced by a heightened awareness of mortality, stemming from a profound diagnosis.
+I delve into the human condition at its fringes, exploring brokenness and our responses to existence and temporality.
+Beyond this, my interest in philosophy guides me in creating authentic art.
+Currently, I am a postgraduate researcher pursuing a doctorate in Fine Art.

-My practice is informed with an engineer’s understanding of materials and a keen appreciation for art history; employing a multidisciplinary approach with no particular preference to one medium.
-This ethos resulted in the award of the DigiTech commission and the foundation of JL Engineer Art in 2020.
+My practice is informed with an engineer’s grasp of materials and a keen appreciation for art history.
+I embrace a multidisciplinary approach without a specific preference for any one medium.
+I believe this approach led to the award of the British Telecoms / DigiTech commission (2020) and the establishment of JL Engineering Art.
+My most recent art exhibition incorporated elements of green woodcarving, model making, electronics, sea charts and autobiographical video.

 My influences include Joseph Beuys, Anselm Kiefer, Christian Boltanski, and Anya Gallaccio.